dex-nonix/4Real/MASTER/BIG-PICTURE.md

 - **Default Vue way** - no fancy inventions
 - **Standard Vue patterns** - routing, components, services
 - **Simple file structure** - split into manageable files, no god files
+- **Unified components** - one component handles multiple use cases

 ### **🛣️ ROUTING SYSTEM:**
 - **Centralized routing** - defined in one file, used everywhere